 Suggested Activity

-Another thing to know: Many of the women you see walking the streets of Gion dressed in kimono and make-up, often they are just tourists having a dress-up.
-They may look the part from afar and happily pose for photographs, but once you’ve seen a genuine geisha, you’ll understand the difference.
+Another thing to know: Many of the women you see walking the streets of Gion dressed in kimono and make-up are often just tourists in dress-up.
+They may look the part from afar and happily pose for photographs, but once you’ve seen a genuine geiko, you’ll understand the difference.

 What else should you see while exploring Kyoto?
 Here are our recommended top sights.

-Kyoto’s five hanamachi: Where to see geiko in Kyoto
+Kyoto’s five hanamachi: Where to see geisha in Kyoto

 geisha in Kyoto, Japan